Complete Guide on 18 Types of Cement with Names & Pictures

 High alumina cement (HAC), calcium aluminate cement (CAC), is a specialized material used in various industries.
 It’s made by grinding alumina and lime and then firing the blend at high temperatures.

-Unlike regular cement, which uses calcium silicates, HAC is mostly calcium aluminates.
+Unlike regular cement, which uses calcium silicates, HAC mostly uses calcium aluminates.
 It sets quickly, reaching high strength—about 40 N/Sq mm daily and 50 N/Sq mm in three days.

 It’s used in water pipes, sewage systems, and industrial structures.
 Unlike regular cement’s light grey, HAC is dark, but color alone isn’t a reliable way to identify it.